 For most people, it's best simply to reserve first-class or better to ensure there won't be any unpleasant surprises (at the lower end, you may find mouse droppings on the pillows, dirty water in the pool and so forth).
 In smaller towns, very rustic guesthouses may be all that's available, though budget hotels by major chains are starting to spring up everywhere.

 If you're traveling to rural areas, buy a colorful piece of cloth to toss over the bed before sleeping on it—some guesthouses don't change their sheets between guests (or might have insect-infested mattresses).
 Most game reserves offer simple government lodging, but a few feature restored maharajahs' palaces.
-If you're staying in a hotel with a pool, be sure to inquire about swimming hours.
-Often men and women are required to swim at separate times or in different areas, and the pool can be closed during the hottest hours of the day.

 If you are traveling during peak season (October-March), be sure to reserve accommodations well ahead of time.
 Top hotels book up long in advance.